-Ms. Birbach has participated in all stages of patent litigation, from pre-suit investigations through trial and appeal.
-Representative matters include:
+Ms. Birbach has experience representing companies in all stages of patent litigation, from pre-suit investigation through trial and appeal.
+Some of her representative matters include:

-- Novartis Pharmaceuticals Corp. et al. v.
-Roxane Laboratories, Inc., Nos.
-14-cv-01196, 15-cv-00474 (D.Del): Representing Roxane in a series of patent infringement actions filed by Novartis under the Hatch-Waxman Act relating to Roxane’s filing of abbreviated new drug applications for generic versions of Novartis’s drugs ZORTRESS® and AFINITOR®.
+- Valeant et al. v.
+Actavis Laboratories, FL, Inc: (D.N.J.): Representing Actavis in a pending patent infringement action filed by Valeant, Salix, Wyeth, and Progenics under the Hatch-Waxman Act relating to Actavis’ filing of an abbreviated new drug application for a generic version of RELISTOR®.

 - Cosmo Technologies Ltd. et al. v.
-Actavis Laboratories FL, Inc., No. 15-cv-00164 (D.Del): Representing Actavis in a patent infringement action filed by Cosmo and Valeant under the Hatch-Waxman Act relating to Actavis’s filing of an abbreviated new drug application for generic versions of Valeant’s drug UCERIS®.
+Actavis Laboratories FL, Inc. (D.Del): Represented Actavis in a patent infringement action filed by Cosmo and Valeant under the Hatch-Waxman Act relating to Actavis’s filing of an abbreviated new drug application for generic versions of Valeant’s drug UCERIS®.
+The District Court ruled at trial that Actavis’s product did not infringe the asserted patents.

 Ms. Birbach is member of the New York Intellectual Property Law Association (NYIPLA).